cidgoh/VIRUS-MVP/README.md

 There are several tools in the top of the interface that can be used to edit the visualization.

-The select lineages modal allows yoi to rearrange and hide VOI/VOC.
+The select lineages modal allows you to rearrange and hide VOI/VOC.

-The upload button allows you to upload data on additional VOI/VOC in gvf format.
-You can find examples of files users can upload in [test_data/][3].

-[3]: test_data/

 The mutation frequency slider allows you to filter heatmap cells by mutation frequency.